 These old fashioned banana cream pie recipes are some of the first ever published.
 If you love the exquisite, tropical taste of sliced bananas baked in a pie, you'll really love these easy homemade pies.
-Enjoy one today!
+Enjoy making one today!

 Mom's Recipe Scrapbooks (1920s)